CHIP-SPV/chipStar/README.md

 There are some limitations - kernels using double type will not work, and kernels using subgroups may not work.

-Note that chipStar relies on proprietary OpenCL implementation provided by ARM.
-We have successfully managed to compile & run chipStar with an Odroid N2 device, using Ubuntu 22.04.2 LTS, with driver version OpenCL 3.0 v1.r40p0-01eac0.
+Note that chipStar relies on the proprietary OpenCL implementation provided by ARM.
+We have successfully managed to compile and run chipStar with an Odroid N2 device, using Ubuntu 22.04.2 LTS, with driver version OpenCL 3.0 v1.r40p0-01eac0.

 ### Building on RISC-V + PowerVR

-To build chipStar for use with a PowerVR GPU, build using the normal steps.
+To build chipStar for use with a PowerVR GPU, the default steps can be followed.
-There is an automatic workaround applied for PowerVR OpenCL implementation.
+There is an automatic workaround applied for an [issue](https://github.com/CHIP-SPV/chipStar/pull/828) in PowerVR's OpenCL implementation.

-There are some limitations - kernels using double type will not work, kernels using subgroups may not work, you may also run into unexpected OpenCL errors like CL_EXEC_STATUS_ERROR_FOR_EVENTS_IN_WAIT_LIST.
+There are some limitations: kernels using double type will not work, kernels using subgroups may not work, you may also run into unexpected OpenCL errors like CL_EXEC_STATUS_ERROR_FOR_EVENTS_IN_WAIT_LIST.

-Note that chipStar relies on proprietary OpenCL implementation provided by Imagination Technologies.
-We have successfully managed to compile & run chipStar with a VisionFive2 device, using VisionFive2's pre-built Debian image 202403, driver version 1.19.
+Note that chipStar relies on the proprietary OpenCL implementation provided by Imagination Technologies.
+We have successfully managed to compile and run chipStar with a VisionFive2 device, using VisionFive2's pre-built Debian image 202403, driver version 1.19.
 Other SBCs may require additional workarounds.